ChaoJi: Implementation

 Communication between the car and charger would use a CAN bus for both ChaoJi-1 and -2.
 A unified communication protocol based on Ethernet is also under consideration.

 Power transfer pins are 10 mm and attached to the infrastructure (male) side.
 The connector is designed to be at least as strong as a CHAdeMO outlet.

+Updates to the ChaoJi standard enables compatibility with the CHAdeMO 3.1 protocol (and by extension CCS).

 Megawatt charging

-A new coupler codenamed ‘Ultra-ChaoJi’ with an additional set of power pins above the standard ChaoJi pinouts, is currently under development.
+A new coupler codenamed 'Ultra-ChaoJi' with an additional set of power pins above the standard ChaoJi pinouts, is currently under development.
 Ultra-ChaoJi is expected to be used by electrified heavy-duty vehicles (HDVs), airplanes and ships in the near future.

 Etymology

 The name comes from 超级, meaning "super".
 The reason for choosing such a name was multifactorial.
 Other than the reference to supercharging, the word ChaoJi itself sounds similar to "charger" and, like CHAdeMO, starts with "Cha".